Direct Imaging of Hydrogen-Driven Dislocation and Strain Field Evolution in a Stainless Steel Grain: Results and Discussion

 \subsection{Strain at the grain surface}

 Figure \ref{fig:Fig1}b shows a large increase in average $a_0$ with hydrogen, leading to homogeneous strain.
 Does this homogeneous strain drive an increase in intergranular strain that could drive plasticity, or does hydrogen lead to a predominantly volumetric strain?
-If there were a substantial increase of intergranular strain, we would expect the surface strain of the grain of interest to increase due to mismatch with its neighbors. \textbf{Figure \ref{fig:Fig2}} shows the time evolution of surface strain.
-We refer to the surface strain, $\varepsilon_{111,\mathrm{surf.}}$, as the $\varepsilon_{111}$ value of the surface voxel of the reconstruction as determined using an amplitude threshold (Supporting Text).
-Note the surface strain is limited by our estimate of the 3D spatial resolution of 12 nm, determined using the phase retrieval transfer function (Supporting Text and Figure \ref{supp-fig:PRTF}).
+If there were a substantial increase of intergranular strain, we would expect the surface strain of the grain of interest to increase due to mismatch with its neighbors. \textbf{Figure \ref{fig:Fig2}} shows the time evolution of the heterogeneous surface strain, relative to the average lattice parameter at each time.
+We refer to the surface strain, $\varepsilon_{111,\mathrm{surf.}}$, as the $\varepsilon_{111}$ value of the surface voxel of the reconstruction as determined using an amplitude threshold (Supporting Information).
+Note the surface strain is limited by our estimate of the 3D spatial resolution of 12 nm, determined using the phase retrieval transfer function (Supporting Information and Figure \ref{supp-fig:PRTF}, Supporting Information).

-The morphology of the grain (Figure \ref{fig:Fig2}a) remains stable during the hydrogen charging, however, a softening of the grain edges is noticeable after 1.9 h (Figure \ref{supp-fig:all isosurfaces}).
-Hydrogen is expected to accumulate at grain boundaries \cite{Kirchheim2007a}, recently shown by Chen \textit{et al.} using cryogenic atom probe tomography \cite{Chen2020a}.
-This may explain the apparent rounding of the grain edges in Figure \ref{fig:Fig2}, where hydrogen accumulates.
-We do not observe any grain boundary mobility as noticed in palladium thin film grains undergoing hydrogen adsorption in a previous BCDI study \cite{Yau2017b}.
+BCDI reconstructions are very sensitive to strain $\left(\approx 10^{-4}\right)$ and highly strained regions scatter outside the detector solid angle, so they appear as missing amplitude in the reconstructions \cite{Clark2015}.
+Relatively disordered grain boundaries with crystal defects in their vicinity appear rough in the reconstructions \cite{Yang2021}.
+This can be seen in Figure \ref{fig:Fig2}a, where the morphology is stable during the hydrogen charging, however, a softening of the grain edges is noticeable after 1.9 h (Figure \ref{supp-fig:all isosurfaces}, Supporting Information).
+Grain boundaries are strong hydrogen traps ($\approx 17\ \mathrm{kJ\ mol^{-1}}$)\cite{Choo1982a}, so they are expected accumulate hydrogen locally \cite{Kirchheim2007a} as recently shown by Chen et al. using cryogenic atom probe tomography \cite{Chen2020a}.
+As the grain boundaries becomes better organized, here facilitated by hydrogen, lattice distortion near the boundary reduces and hence the apparent surface reconstructed from BCDI evolves.
+We do not observe any grain boundary mobility due to the presence of new phases, as noticed in palladium thin film grains undergoing a phase transition under hydrogen partial pressures in a previous BCDI study \cite{Yau2017b}.